himanshuahlawat31/collabwork-demo/Challenges/Prerequisites/Readme.md

 Invoke-expression $profile
 ```

-### Next Step

-When you are done, move to the [first challenge](/Challenges/Module1-ImprovingDeveloperFlow/ImprovingDeveloperWorkflow.md)
+Please go to Next Page to start the lab